skshashankkumar41/Subtheme-Sentiments/README.md

 I choosed Pretrained BERT models to leverage the information of Language models and as the data is mostly consist of reviews, Language models would work fine and also It is very easy to Implement.
 I have used Binary Cross Entropy with Logits as Loss Function.

+I have tried both bert-base-uncased and bert-large-uncased pretrained models to train the data, bert-large-uncased is performing slightly better but due to its larger size, In this project I stick with the bert-base-uncased.
+You can download the trained model from [here](https://drive.google.com/file/d/1kcs0WctkGAqLrzSI1QhsnmK05AG5gopd/view?usp=sharing).

 ## Performance Metrics
 **Micro f1 score:**
 Calculate metrics globally by counting the total true positives, false negatives and false positives.
 This is a better metric when we have class imbalance.